Karuna Mary Braganza: Biography

 After retiring from Sophia College, Braganza moved to Delhi and took up the post of Secretary of the All India Association for Christian Higher Education, holding the responsibility of 204 colleges under its jurisdiction.
 She served the Association for six years till her move to Torpa, a tribal area in present-day Jharkhand state, in 1998, as a teacher of English language at St. Joseph's College.
 Learning the local dialect of Mundari, she worked among the tribal people and founded the Centre for Women's Development (CWD) and a women's self-help group in 1990.
 The movement, later, grew to host 5000 members.
 Her efforts have been reported behind the establishment of an English medium school, creche, children's play school, and a girls' hostel.
 She was also instrumental in the documentation of indigenous herbs of the area.
 During this period, she had to face resistance from some of the dissenting locals who alleged conversion, and she survived an attack by local thugs.

 In 2000, Braganza went back to Mumbai where she revived the Alumni Association of Sophia College and became involved with their activities as the director of the association for five years.
 She was also involved in rural programmes of Sisters of Color Ending Sexual Assault (SCESA) such as rainwater harvesting in Mangaon in the Raigad district of Maharashtra.
 In 2005, when Zainab Tobaccowala Secular High School, a local school, was devastated by the floods, she took up the cause and generated funds for the reconstruction and assisted in the re-establishment of the school by helping to hire competent teachers.
 Her involvement is also reported in the establishment of Sophia Center for Women's Studies, division for vocational studies, at Sophia College, and in the relocation and rebuilding of St Mary's Convent School, Matara, a Tsunami-affected school in Sri Lanka.
 A periodic writer on developmental education, she has served as the editor of the newsletter published by the Indian Association for Women's Studies (IAWS), where she regularly contributed editorial articles.

 The Government of India awarded her the civilian honour of the Padma Shri in 2008.
-Braganza, a life member of the Centre for Women's Development Studies (CWDS), retired in 2006 and lives in Pune.
-Her life has been documented in a 396-page book, The Charism of Karuna - Life Story of Sister Karuna Mary Braganza, published in 2011.
+Braganza, a life member of the Centre for Women's Development Studies (CWDS), retired in 2006 and lived in Pune.
+Her life has been documented in a 396-page book, The Charism of Karuna – Life Story of Sister Karuna Mary Braganza, published in 2011.